 Midwifery services can offer the flu jab for pregnant women.

 Getting your flu vaccine if you are not eligible for free treatment

 If you are not eligible for a free flu jab, you can still pay for a jab at your local pharmacy (subject to availability).
 Speak to your local pharmacy for more details.

-Be a flu fighter: ways to stay safe
+Ways to stay safe

 - keep warm when you are outside

 - wash hands often with warm water and soap for at least 20 seconds

 - use tissues to trap germs when you cough or sneeze

 - bin used tissues as soon as possible.